-Sebastopol Ballet School was originally opened in 1991 by Susan Borgeson, Lois Hartman, and Paula Martens, and for 19 years the school was located at the Sebastopol Community Center.
-In 2011, SBS moved to its own space at current location (read the story published in the Sonoma West Times).
+Sebastopol Ballet School (SBS) was founded in 1991 by Susan Borgeson, Lois Hartman, and Paula Martens, and for 19 years the school was located at the Sebastopol Community Center.
+In 2011, SBS moved to its own space on Gravenstein Hwy South (read the story published in the Sonoma West Times).

-Sebastopol Ballet School is now fully owned by Hannah Paddock, who has been part of the Sebastopol Ballet family for many years.
-She began taking ballet lessons from Margo Torbert and Susan Borgeson at Santa Rosa Ballet in 1998 to supplement her dance skills as a competitive gymnast – and performed in her first Nutcracker Ballet as a tumbling Gingersnap that same year.
-After Santa Rosa Ballet closed, she continued her ballet training at Sebastopol Ballet School, and eventually became a teacher, then a business partner, and is now the Director of SBS.
+SBS is currently owned by Hannah Paddock, who began taking ballet lessons from Margo Torbert and Susan Borgeson at Santa Rosa Ballet (SRB) to supplement her dance skills as a competitive gymnast.
+After SRB closed, she continued her ballet training at SBS, eventually becoming a teacher, then a business partner, and now the Director of SBS.

 Hannah plans to continue – and build on – the legacy that Sue, Lois and Paula created.

-You can read more about Hannah and the rest of the Sebastopol Ballet teachers on the Staff Bios page.
+You may read more about Hannah and the rest of the Sebastopol Ballet teachers on the Staff Bios page.

 by Sonoma West Times & News, November 7, 2017